Stability of Linear Systems under Extended Weakly-Hard Constraints: Stability Analysis

-On the other hand, for the case of $\cM$ (i.e., when the job released in $\pi_t$ misses its deadline) the controller terminates its execution prematurely by killing the job, thus not updating its states ($z_{t+1} = z_t$).
-In this case, the controller output is forced to a default value, determined by the actuator mode and is thus either zeroed ($u_{t+1} = 0$) or held ($u_{t+1} = u_t$).
-The resulting closed-loop system in state-space form is denoted with $A^{\,\text{K}}_{\cM}$ and defined as follows.
+For the case of $\cM$, the controller execution terminates prematurely and its states are not updated ($z_{t+1} = z_t$).
+Therefore, depending on the actuation mode, the controller output is either zeroed ($u_{t+1} = 0$) or held ($u_{t+1} = u_t$).
+The resulting closed-loop system in state-space form is denoted with $A^{\,\text{K}}_{\cM}$: